alexanderadgk/AcademicBibtexGraph/README.md

 > Picture

 This code uses the Microsoft Academics Research API to fetch references and citations based on a bibtex library and build a dependency graph.
 It solely tries to get the references by name.
+To use it you must register for a key [Link (17.01.2021)](https://msr-apis.portal.azure-api.net/products).

 ## Installation